 How will the light rail affect the bike network and footpaths in the long term?

 Construction and operation of a major infrastructure project, such as the Parramatta Light Rail, has required changes to the existing bike networks.

 To manage the impacts on walking and bike riding routes, and to enhance pedestrian and cyclist safety in the vicinity of the light rail, a Pedestrian and Cyclist Network and Facilities Strategy was developed in consultation with stakeholders and accepted by the Department of Planning and Environment.

 The Strategy is available at parramattalightrail.nsw.gov.au.au/library.

 Where can I park my bicycle?

-Parramatta light rail vehicles will be equipped with bike racks for up to six bicycles and wheelchair accessible spaces.
+Parramatta light rail vehicles will also be equipped with bike racks for up to four bicycles as well as wheelchair accessible spaces.

 The new active transport link will connect pedestrians and cyclists to proposed town centres at Camellia and Telopea, the Western Sydney University campus at Rydalmere, as well as the growing areas of Dundas and Carlingford.